Two people walking and talking on the street.

 A mother and daughter cuddling closely looking relaxed and happy

-Sometimes, if you and your parents or carers have grown up in different cultures, it can cause some tension and misunderstanding.
-You may feel like your parents don’t always understand you, or you don’t know how to talk to them about certain things.
-This can feel lonely and frustrating, but it’s important to remember that cultures aren’t static.
-Things change over time.
-And sometimes that starts with a single conversation.
+If you’ve grown up in a different culture from your parents/carers, it can sometimes cause tension and misunderstanding.
+You might feel like they don't really get where you're coming from, or not know how to talk to them about stuff.
+This can feel lonely and frustrating, but remember that cultures can change over time.
+Sometimes that change can start with a conversation.

-It can feel daunting having a conversation with your family about mental health.
-This may be especially true if it’s not something that tends to happen in your family or culture.
-But below are some tips that young people from a range of different cultures shared, which may help.
+Talking to your family about mental health can be scary, especially if it’s not something that’s generally done in your family or culture.
+To help you, here are some tips that young people from a range of different cultures shared.

 • Think about the language you want to use